 Hart Crane

-Garrettsville, Ohio - Gulf of Mexico
+Garrettsville, Ohio - New York, NY - Gulf of Mexico

 Harold Hart Crane (July 21, 1899 – April 27, 1932) was an American poet.
 Inspired by the Romantics and his fellow Modernists, Crane wrote highly stylized poetry, often noted for its complexity.
 His collection White Buildings (1926), featuring “Chaplinesque”, “At Melville’s Tomb”, “Repose of Rivers” and “Voyages”, helped to cement his place in the avant-garde literary scene of the time.
 The long poem The Bridge (1930) is an epic inspired by the Brooklyn Bridge.
 (Wikipedia)